mendix/docs/content/refguide/offline-first.md

 Microflows cannot be called directly from offline apps.
 However, before- and after-commit microflows still run during synchronization, which can be used for application logic on the server.

-### 4.4.1 Offline Microflow Best Practices {#offline-mf-best-practices}
+### 4.1.1 Offline Microflow Best Practices {#offline-mf-best-practices}

-To make microflow calls work from offline-first apps, Mendix stores some information in the offline app about the microflows which is called from the app.
-This means that changes to microflows used from offline apps must be backwards-compatible, because there can be older apps which have not received an OTA update yet.
+To make microflow calls work from offline-first apps, Mendix stores some microflow information in the offline app.
+That information is called from the app.
+This means that changes to microflows used from offline apps must be backwards-compatible, because there can be older apps which have not received an over the air update yet.
 All microflow calls from such a device will still contain the old microflow call configuration in nanoflows, which means that the request might fail.
+For more information on over the air updates, see [How to Use Over the Air Updates](/howto/mobile/how-to-ota).

 To avoid backwards-compatibility errors in offline microflow calls after the initial release, we suggest these best practices: